 The JAA is the legal outsourcing contract in place and this details the services provided by the Administrator to the Company.
-The Board carries out ongoing monitoring of the performance of the Administrator against the services and service standards specified within the JAA on a regular basis.
+The Board monitors the performance of the Administrator against the services and service standards specified within the JAA on a regular basis.
+An annual evaluation of the performance of the Administrator against the requirements of the JAA is also undertaken.
 A monthly business report is provided by the Administrator to the Board which details performance against the agreed service standards and the business performance including the financials.
-In addition to this the Board is provided with reporting at their quarterly meeting to enable monitoring of the performance of the Administrator.
+In addition to this, the Board is provided with reporting at their quarterly meetings to enable the assessment of the performance of the Administrator.